Ciela-Institute/caustics/paper.md

 be analyzed in a number of ways, \autoref{fig:graph} demonstrates how one can investigate the structure of a simulator in the form of a directed acyclic graph of calculations.
 Note that one may also fix a subset of parameter values, making them "static" instead of the default which is "dynamic".
+Users can produce such a graph representation in a single line of Python for any `caustics` simulator.

 ![Example directed acyclic graph representation of the simulator from \autoref{fig:runtime}.
 Ellipses are objects and squares are parameters; open squares are dynamic parameters and greyed squares are static parameters.
 Parameters are passed at the top level node (Lens_Source) and flow down the graph automatically to all other objects which require parameter values to complete a lensing simulation.\label{fig:graph}](media/graph.png)